Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/install-tactic-general.md

 # General TACTIC Install

 This document guides you through the general installation of TACTIC on any server environment with some brief background information.
-For installation Windows or RHEL environment, please refer to the corresponding sections in this book.
+For installation on Windows or RHEL environment, please refer to the corresponding sections in this book.

-To completely install TACTIC, there are three main components that have to be set up in the following order:
+To completely install TACTIC, there are five main components that have to be set up in the following order:

 1. Database

 2. Python

+3. Image Utilities

-3. TACTIC Installer
+4. TACTIC Installer

-4. A Web Server
+5. A Web Server

 ## Install Database